Gardening Answers Knowledgebase

 Overuse of herbicide destroys valuable bacteria and insects in the soil, so prevention is the best: mow the lawn high, which will keep weeds from getting established, as they need light to thrive; don't scalp the lawn; water only when it is too difficult to press a screwdriver into the top 2 inches of the soil.

 2. There are less toxic alternatives.
 Some sources say that corn gluten prevents weed seeds from sprouting.
 They must be wet to be activated.
 (It won't work on dandelions which are already thriving in your lawn.)
-There is a product called Organic Weed Stopper Plus Corn Gluten Meal (from Walt's Organic Fertilizer Company in Seattle) which can be used: they recommend March 15 for getting rid of crabgrass, and August 15 for fall dandelions.
-(Please note that subsequent research suggests corn gluten may be ineffective as a weed control method.
-See this Oregon State University study.)
+Please note that subsequent research suggests corn gluten may be ineffective as a weed control method.
+See this Oregon State University study.

 According to Ann Lovejoy's book, The Handbook of Northwest Gardening, corn gluten should be spread at a rate of 20 pounds per 1,000 square feet of lawn.
 Do this two or three times a year (in spring and fall, with a summer booster as needed).
 For ongoing weed suppression, apply it in small amounts whenever you pull up weeds (make a paste of corn gluten and water).